To the Mercer Island Community

 Police reports confirmed what many suspected:

-• A teacher predator with at least two police complaints and three known victims spanning nearly a decade.
+• A teacher predator with at least two police complaints and two known victims spanning nearly a decade.

 • In 2016, despite having the victim’s and reporter’s names, school leadership refused to support a police investigation, and the case was dropped.